soyoahn/soyoahn.github.io/_posts/2025-07-03-portfolio-nostalgia.md

 ### Nostalgic for tiny handmade personal sites
 ---

-My 2017 portfolio site, complete with a background image of a photo I took myself at Mount Rainier:
+My 2017 portfolio site, complete with a background image I took at Mount Rainier:

 ![There's a crudely scrawled diagram at the top with stick figures depicting the author's journey from college to their first job at IBM.
 There's also a picture of an indignant cat.
 The page itself has a background image--a 10% opacity image of the author's own photo of the top of Mount Rainier.](/img/posts/2025/oldportfolio.png)